How to identify a scam Facebook promotion

 Only a tiny percentage of online competitions and prize draws are a scam – don’t let them put you off comping!
 Read my Get Started guide and see my list of competition websites for the UK websites you can trust.

-If you know of more, please leave links in the comments – thanks!
+If you know of any current scam pages, please leave links in the comments – thanks!